That Time Oasis Split Their Audience With ‘Be Here Now’

 The first few days of recording Be Here Now were, in the words of the album’s producer, Owen Morris, “f—ing awful,” and he suggested to guitarist and songwriter Noel Gallagher that the band abandon the session.
 “He just shrugged and said it would be all right,” Morris continued.
 “So on we went.”

-That statement pretty much sums up the making of Be Here Now, an album hailed as a masterpiece when it first dropped, though it quickly saw its reputation diminish since.
+That statement pretty much sums up the making of Be Here Now, an album hailed as a masterpiece when it dropped on Aug.
+21, 1997, though it quickly saw its reputation diminish since.
 It’s one of the biggest and fastest-selling British albums of all time — it moved 365,000 units on its first day out and debuted at No. 1 in more than a dozen countries around the globe — and also is considered one of the most bloated and overwrought, an album conceived in folly from the ego-driven minds of Noel Gallagher and his younger brother, singer Liam.

 “We were taking all the cocaine we could possibly find,” Noel later recalled to Details.
 “When you’re on the old cocaine, you think everything you do is incredible.
 The album is one of my least favorites, but wrapped up in that are some seriously amazing times.”